 Our modular homes were delivered in sections weighing 11 tons, that were then hoisted into place on a pre-prepared slab for connection to utilities and final works.
 All of the modular homes were manufactured off site by Ilke Homes at its factory in Knaresborough, North Yorkshire and then delivered to our site in Neath.
 Benefits of building modular homes include a shorter construction time as well as reducing carbon emissions by half of site built homes.

 Watch the first home being installed at the development with our Project Manager Stephen Yancek and our flyover of the development as it progresses.

-Expected to complete in Autumn 2021, this development will compromise of 2 one bed apartments, 10 two bed apartments and 5 commercial units.
+Expected to complete in late 2021, this development will compromise of 2 one bed apartments, 10 two bed apartments and 5 commercial units.

 The contractors for this development are Hale Construction, with a contract value of £2.2m, financed with £1m Social Housing Grant from the Welsh Government and private finances.